GOOD BIRDING!

 |

-your school in a single month.
-This means you will need to keep a running list of the
+school or in your own community in a single month.
+This means you will need to keep a

-birds you find throughout the month.
-At the end of the month, you complete the
+running list of the birds you find throughout the month.
+At the end of the month, you complete

-appropriate submission form and checklist online!
+the appropriate submission form and checklist online!
 (Click on links to the right. )

 On the first day of the next month, you start a new list for the next challenge!